ekkis/sms-receive/README.md

 > { loc: 'Sweden', nbr: '+46 769436478' },
 > { loc: 'Poland', nbr: '+48 732232809' } ]

-Supposing the first number in the list is provided to your user, The list of messages sent to that number may be retrieved like this:
+Supposing the first number in the list is provided to your user, the list of messages sent to that number may be retrieved like this:
 ```
 sms.messages('12015471451').then(console.log);